 Meaning of Depository and Depository Participant

-In the next segment of the article, we shall understand how an individual can open a account with a broker or open a demat account online.
+In the next segment of the article, we shall understand how an individual can open an account with a broker or open a demat account online.

 How to Open Demat Account Online?

-Open demat account online is every individual’s query who wants to invest in stock market.
-The procedure for opening a account is as follows:
+Open Demat account online is every individual’s query who wants to invest in the stock market.
+The procedure for opening an account is as follows: